corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/getting-started/get-started.md

 ## Other Sources of Documentation

-Aside from this documentation, there is also the [corda-runtime-os Wiki](https://github.com/corda/corda-runtime-os/wiki) which has useful information about working with Corda.
+Aside from this documentation, the [corda-runtime-os Wiki](https://github.com/corda/corda-runtime-os/wiki) has some useful information about working with Corda.
 Corda-runtime-os contains the guidance if you want to compile Corda from source.